amirkhojasteh70/amir/README.md

-# 3. Commit the files with a message
+# the files with a message
 git commit -m "Initial commit"